 The etymology of the Slavic name is also not known.
 The usual explanation is that it comes from the word “crooked”, which indeed sound similar in all Slavic languages.
 However, there is no logical explanation of why would any nation choose such a name for themselves.

 I would like to propose another theory, that the origin of this word could lie in the Slavic word for blood, which in proto-Slavic was “Kry” Therefore, the meaning would be “of one blood”, “blood-related” people.

 Rigvedic Rudra and Yakshi

-Another tribe mentioned by Rigveda are the Rudra.
-Rudra was also a deity, probably related to Orion constellation.
-But this Sanskrit word also has a meaning of “blood”.
-Therefore the Krivi and the Rudra may have been different terms for the same group of people.
+Another tribe mentioned by Rigveda is the Rudra.
+Rudra was also a deity, probably related to the Orion constellation.
+But this Sanskrit word also has the meaning of “blood”.
+Therefore the Krivi and Rudra may have been different terms for the same group of people.